yotamgardosh/yotamgardosh/README.md

 ### Hi there 👋

 My name is Yotam Gardosh, and I am a third-year student pursuing a degree in Computer Science and Cognition at the Hebrew University of Jerusalem.
 I'm passionate about machine learning, image processing, data structures and algorithms.
-Looking for a fulfilling and exciting position as a software engineer.
+Looking for a fulfilling and exciting position as a junior software engineer.

 ## Programing Languages & Tools